 With this in mind, Guild agents share their top tips for buying and selling over Christmas.

 If you are selling your home then needs to be listed and visible on all the major property portals (like Rightmove) over Christmas.
 People will tend to have more free time and will start to browse properties online over the festive season.

-Ailsa Mather from Andrew Coulson says: “We are listing a number of properties now because statistically, property portals show that there is a substantial spike on Boxing Day.
+Ailsa Mather from Andrew Coulson explains: “We are listing a number of properties now because statistically, property portals show that there is a substantial spike on Boxing Day.
 We appreciate Christmas is a busy time for families, so we operate a ‘Do Not Disturb’ policy, that is clicking the property on the market just before Christmas but refraining from viewings until after the New Year.”